mcign/mcign.github.io/index.md

 The proximity feature is implemented in the smartphone app, which sends commands to switch the ignition on or off.
 To avoid excessive battery consumption, the smartphone app monitors for an iBeacon advertisement which is broadcast from the ignition before attempting to get a proximity measurement.
 There are also plans to use geolocation and activity recognition to further reduce battery consumption, by keeping track of where the motorcycle was parked and disabling beacon scanning while out of range, and disabling beacon scanning unless the device detects that the user is "walking" (with activity recognition).

 Bluetooth is vulnerable to relay attacks, where two wireless devices are tricked into thinking they're much closer to eachother than they really are.
 The "keyless start" proximity mode is vulnerable to this attack, [which has also been used to steal luxury cars](https://electrek.co/2018/07/31/tesla-theft-tips-help-prevent-relay-attacks/).
 The only reliable method to detect a relay attack is to analyze the connection latency, but BLE latency is so much higher than other protocols (such as WiFi) that the extra latency would be nearly impossible to detect.
 However, a relay attack is much more dificult than hotwiring a motorcycle the traditional way, so this isn't considered a significant disadvantage.
 It is always recommended to use additional forms of physical security (lock & chain, alarm, etc) when parking a motorcycle in a dangerous area, whether using a stock ignition or a wireless ignition with Bluetooth proximity.

+### Planned Features

+ * Digital killswitch module
+ * Start button override to start the engine with the app (eg. to warm up a bike in a cold climate)
+ * Reduce BLE proximity mode with geolocation and activity recognition (scanning is disabled unless the smartphone detects you're walking and are relatively close to where the bike was last parked)
+ * GPS & cellular chip for tracking and remote control
+ * Motion-sensitive alarm (using stock horn or custom siren)
+ * RPM sensor
+ * Temperature sensors (oil, coolant, ambient)
+ * Detect phone mount (with RFID tag), start navigation app
+ * Smartphone app integration with bluetooth headsets (Sena, Domio, etc)
+ * auto-start music player and/or Waze